 The company’s global distribution platform has, under Zaslav’s leadership, expanded to 3 billion cumulative worldwide viewers with a diverse set of brands, creating an unmatched international portfolio for viewers, advertisers and distributors.
 Zaslav has diversified Discovery’s content offering with investments such as kids in Latin America, which have led to Discovery Kids becoming the leading preschool network across the region.
 Discovery has further strengthened its presence in key international markets through numerous transactions including the acquisition of Eurosport, which led to the groundbreaking agreement with the International Olympic Committee making Discovery and Eurosport the home of the Olympic Games across Europe through 2024.

 Zaslav has expanded Discovery’s audiences across all screens with digital content holding company Group Nine Media; OTT offering Eurosport Player; the GO portfolio of TVE apps; Discovery K!ds Play; and in August 2017, the formation of a joint venture between Discovery and TEN: The Enthusiast Network.
-The venture will bring together Discovery’s Velocity network with TEN’s entire automotive digital, direct-to-consumer, social and live event portfolio and marks Discovery’s first direct-to-consumer OTT push in the U.S.
+The venture rebranded as Motor Trend Group in April 2018 under Zaslav’s leadership, brings together Discovery’s Velocity network with TEN’s entire automotive digital, direct-to-consumer, social and live event portfolio and marks Discovery’s first direct-to-consumer OTT push in the U.S. As part of the rebrand, Velocity, America’s #1 television destination for automotive fans, will also be rebranded Motor Trend Network in Fall 2018.

 Zaslav has received multiple awards for his contributions to the media industry as well as his philanthropic work, including the UJA-Federation of New York’s Steven J. Ross Humanitarian Award, Syracuse University’s S.I.
 Newhouse School of Public Communications Fred Dressler Leadership Award, the Association of Frontotemporal Degeneration’s inaugural Susan and S.I.
 Newhouse Award of Hope, and in 2017, was inducted into the prestigious Cable Hall of Fame.